Fast and Certified Bounding of Security-Constrained DCOPF via Interval Bound Propagation: Problem Formulation

 \subsection{Formulation of Soft-Constrains}

-In the GO3 formulation, rather than enforcing hard constraints on power balance and the line flows, as in \eqref{eq: DCOPF}, violations of constraints are captured using slack variables and penalized in the objective function using large violation cost coefficients (e.g., $10^6$).
-This allows violations in the objective function to be expressed in monetary terms and combined with the market-based objective.
-The new power balance violation constraints are defined as
+In the GO3 formulation, rather than enforcing hard constraints on power balance and line flows, as in \eqref{eq: DCOPF}, constraint violations are captured using slack variables and soft constraints.
+We define the nodal power balance violation constraint as

-where $\bm{s}^\mathrm{inj}\in\mathbb{R}^{n_{b}}$ is the slack variable that captures the base case power balance violations through the nodal power injections, effectively being the soft-constrained representation of \eqref{eq: DCOPF pb}.
-It sums incoming and outgoing flows via $E^T \Phi(\bm{p}^\mathrm{g} - \bm{p}^\mathrm{d})$ to balance the net injections caused by generation and demand, based on Kirchhoff's Current Law.
+where $s^\mathrm{inj}\in\mathbb{R}^{n_{b}}$ is the slack variable that captures the base case power balance violations through the nodal power injections, effectively being the soft-constrained representation of \eqref{eq: DCOPF pb}.
+It sums incoming and outgoing flows via $E^T \Phi p_\mathrm{inj}$ to balance the net injections caused by generation and demand, based on Kirchhoff's Current Law.
 Similarly, the line flow violation soft constraints are given by

-in which $\bm{s}_{\mathrm{f,b}}\in\mathbb{R}^{n_l}$ is the slack variable that compensates for the base case line flow violations.
-Line flows, $\Phi(\bm{p}^\mathrm{g} - \bm{p}^\mathrm{d})$, can take both positive and negative values depending on the flow direction.
-Thus, flow constraints are expressed symmetrically to account for both upper and lower bounds ($\underline{\bm{p}}_\mathrm{f,b}=-\overline{\bm{p}}_\mathrm{f,b}$), enabling $\bm{s}_\mathrm{f,b}$ to capture the magnitude of the violation.
+in which $s_{\mathrm{f,b}}\in\mathbb{R}^{n_l}$ is the slack variable that compensates for the base case line flow violations.
+Line flows, $\Phi p_\mathrm{inj}$, can take both positive and negative values depending on the flow direction.
+Thus, flow constraints are expressed symmetrically to account for both upper and lower bounds ($p_\mathrm{f,b}^{\rm min}=-p_\mathrm{f,b}^{\rm max}$), enabling $s_\mathrm{f,b}$ to capture the magnitude of the violation.